imcarlosvictor/weather-forecast/README.md

 ## Learning Outcome
 - Creating a website using django
-- Fetching and displaying data from and API
+- Fetching data from OpenWeatherAPI and displaying data to Streamlit
 - Deploying a project to Heroku